paolo-projects/auto-unlocker/README.md

 **A C++ port of the [DrDonk Python Unlocker](https://github.com/DrDonk/unlocker)**

+## The tool

+This project is born to provide a native solution, mainly on Windows, to the original Unlocker project.
+Since the original project requires python, and it's not installed by default on windows, this tool has been coded to provide an all-in-one solution with no additional dependencies needed.

+It relies on libcurl for the networking (get requests and file download) and libzip	for the zip extraction.
+The tar extraction, being relatively easy to implement, has been coded from	scratch.
+The libraries are linked statically to provide one final executable for the sake of simplicity.

+The Windows target features a GUI implemented throught the Win32 API.
+Although this solution brings more complexity than using one of the many GUI libraries out there, the resulting executable will be smaller and with better compatibility.

+For the linux target, it is still shell-based, given the better-instructed user base running this tool on linux os-es.

 ## DrDonk Unlocker

 Unlocker 3 is designed for VMware Workstation 11-15 and Player 7-15.